 In 2013, the Institute set up a new Journalists-in-Residence program.
-This program supports journalism on the history of science, aiming to foster the communication of central themes in the history of science to the broader public and to enhance the role of the history of science within the humanities, social sciences, and natural sciences.
+This program supports journalism on the history of science, aiming to foster the communication of central themes in the history of science to the broader public and to enhance the role of the discipline within the humanities, social sciences, and natural sciences.
 Seeking to make its research more visible, the Institute has invited journalists to take advantage of research resources for their own projects.
-To support dialogue between journalists and researchers, the journalists each organized one workshop at the Institute during their stay.
+To support dialogue between journalists and researchers, the journalists each organize one workshop at the Institute during their stay.

 Olivia Judson works at the intersection between science and journalism.
 A former staff writer for The Economist, she has written for a wide range of newspapers and magazines, including National Geographic, The Guardian, and The New York Times (where, for two years, she wrote a weekly online column).
 Her academic background, however, is in evolutionary biology, and she is currently writing a history of life and Earth, aimed at a general audience.
-While at the MPIWG, she is planning to research the history of the ideas that she is developing, with a particular focus on work that was done by scientists educated in St Petersburg in the 1880s, such as Vladmir Vernadsky and Sergei Winogradsky.
+While at the MPIWG she developed her research on the history of the ideas, with a particular focus on work performed by scientists educated in 1880s St. Petersburg, such as Vladmir Vernadsky and Sergei Winogradsky.

 Josephine Lethbridge is Interdisciplinary Editor at The Conversation UK, where she commissions articles by academics on their interdisciplinary research, helping them to tweak angles so that they are more topical and editing the text so that they better appeal to a public audience.
 Prior to her new role, which is funded by the Independent Social Research Foundation, she spent over three years as The Conversation UK’s initial Arts + Culture Editor.